YootTowerManagement/YootTower/README.md

 # Open Source Yoot Tower

+## AKA: SimTower from Maxis, The Tower, The Tower II, The Tower SP for Gameboy Advance SP, The Tower DS for Nintendo DS)

 Welcome to the Open Source Yoot Tower repo!

 Yoot Saito just sent me (Don Hopkins -- don@donhopkins.com) a code drop of Yoot Tower for archival and academic study, and to make a modern open source version that runs in the browser!